 Spoon the batter into the cake pan and gently tap it on the counter 2-3 times to dislodge any big air bubbles.
 Bake for approximately 30-40 minutes or until the cake still sounds moist when gently pressed with our finger and a toothpick inserted into the middle comes out clean.
 Do not over bake!

 Remove the Chocolate Walnut Cake from the oven and cover with a clean tea towel.
 Let the cake cool completely.
 Then wrap in plastic wrap until ready to top with ganache.
 Make sure the cake is at room temperature before topping with the ganache.

-Finely chop the chocolate and place it in a small microwaveable bowl.
-Microwave for 30 seconds.
-Add the cold heavy cream and microwave for 30 seconds.
-Add 2 tbsp of softened butter and gently whisk to combine.
+Finely chop the chocolate and place it in a small microwaveable bowl with the heavy cream and butter.
+Cover with waxed paper and microwave for 30 seconds.
+Let stand for 1 minute, then gently whisk to combine.
 The ganache should be thick and glossy.
+Use right away.

 Pour the chocolate ganache into the middle of the cake and spread with a spatula or knife, encouraging it to drip over the side.
 Decorate with optional walnut halves or walnut pieces if you wish, while the ganache is still soft.
 Cut and serve after the ganache has hardened (it will still be fairly soft but not runny).

 Store in the refrigerator or on the counter.
 If refrigerated, let it come to room temperature for 30 minutes before enjoying.
 Serves 12.